mhdeleglise/Gh/README.md

 Let us define Nk = 2 x 3 x .... x pk.
 The value h(n) is relatively close to Nk.
-More precisely, h(n) may be written as a product h(n) = Nk x G(pk, dk) where the function G(p,m) is a fraction which is defined in [Landau's function for one million billions] (https://eudml.org/doc/10854).
+More precisely, h(n) may be written as a product h(n) = Nk x G(pk, dk) where  G(p,m) is a rational number which is defined in [Landau's function for one million billions] (https://eudml.org/doc/10854).
-The value  of the fraction G(p,m)  has the following property: there exists a small integer s and primes qj and Qj such that q1 < q2 < ... < qs <= pk < Q1 < Q2 < ...
+This rational number  G(p,m)  has the following property: there exists a small integer s and primes qj and Qj such that q1 < q2 < ... < qs <= pk < Q1 < Q2 < ...
 Qs
 - Num = Q1 x Q2  ...  x Qs